 |Above 65 years old||7.5%||5%||12.5%|

-When is the due date for CPF contributions, and what happens if I miss the deadline?
+When is the due date for CPF Contributions, and what happens if I miss the deadline?

-The due date for CPF contributions is on the last day of the calendar month.
+The due date for CPF contributions from employer is on the last day of the calendar month.
 There is a grace period for employers until the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday or Public Holiday).